Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 tested.
 Documentation should reflect the current state, not planned features.

 - Don't document future aspirations as parts of the current feature set or design
-- Don't document incomplete work unless it causes crashes or data corruption
+- Don't document incomplete work unless it causes crashes or data corruption.
+If something is partially implemented and *needs* to be documented, clearly state what works and what doesn't.
-- If partially implemented, clearly state what works and what doesn't
+- Don't document bugs, that's what issue trackers are for.
 - Use issue trackers and PEPs for planned features, not user-facing docs

 Good: "Individual operations on `x` are atomic.
 Sequences of operations require